Bill Kristol: Political views

 In the 2010 affair surrounding the disclosure of U.S. diplomatic cables by WikiLeaks, Kristol spoke strongly against the organization and suggested using "our various assets to harass, snatch, or neutralize Julian Assange and his collaborators, wherever they are."
 In March 2011, he wrote an editorial in The Weekly Standard arguing that the United States' military interventions in Muslim countries (including the Gulf War, the Kosovo War, the War in Afghanistan, and the Iraq War) should not be classified as "invasions," but rather as "liberations."
 Kristol backed President Barack Obama's decision to intervene in the Libyan Civil War in 2011 and urged fellow conservatives to support the action.

 During the Iran–Israel war, Kristol in a New York Times interview asserted, "You’ve got to go to war with the president you have… If you really think Iran can’t have nuclear weapons, we have a chance to try to finish the job," signaling his support for military action against Iran despite concerns about presidential leadership.
-In a tweet, Kristol in a tweet quoted The Atlantic by stating "Trump got this one right" after the United States launched strikes on three nuclear sites.
-Kristol also claimed that the neoconservative movement had been revived, tweeting “brb – starting up PNAC again…” after Trump appeared to endorse regime change for Iran in a post on Truth Social.
+In a post on X, Kristol quoted The Atlantic by stating "Trump got this one right" after the United States launched strikes on three nuclear sites.
+Kristol also claimed that the neoconservative movement had been revived, tweeting "brb – starting up PNAC again…" after Trump appeared to endorse regime change for Iran in a post on Truth Social.